Planning the Ultimate Grand Canyon Family Trip

 Fall (September through November)

 Cooler weather and fewer crowds make fall a top choice for families.
-The Grand Canyon temperature in October and September are ideal for hiking.
+The grand canyon in November is especially scenic.
+Meanwhilw, the Grand Canyon temperature in October and September are ideal for hiking.
 Catch an unforgettable sunset time Grand Canyon on a clear evening.

 Winter (December through February)